 These sessions are advanced and customized for your need.
 Typically, these sessions will build upon what students have learned in an Introduction to Research Skills class.
 It is recommended that your students have taken the Introduction to Research Skills session to build a foundation for the more advanced topics explored.

 - Advanced searching in subject specific databases

 - Searching on the web (Google, Google Scholar)

 - Finding data and statistics

-- Citation management (Mendeley, Zotero).
+- Using citation management software (Mendeley, Zotero)

 Online Instructional Materials

-Librarians can adapt existing guides guides and other digital learning objects — or create new ones — to support projects and assignments in your class.
+Librarians can adapt existing guides and other digital learning objects — or create new ones — to support projects and assignments in your class.
 These guides are intended to supplement in-person instruction by the librarians, but can also be developed for distance education.

 Librarians can also create instructional materials that can be embedded in your Brightspace, such as point-of-need learning objects, video tutorials and more.

 For more information about eLearning options, please contact our eLearning Librarian.